FRC1257/robotics-training/docs/frc/1-Basics/4-Command_Based.md

 All subsystems on a robot are composed of a few things: actuators (motors/pistons) and sensors.
 However, we won't worry too much about sensors right now.
 In a subsystem class, we will organize the according actuators and program their functionality.
 Also, remember that subsystems must extend `SnailSubsystem`.

 Each of these subsystems will have a few actions it can do with these actuators.
 For instance, a drivetrain can be moved with manual driver control.
 An intake could either take in or eject a game piece.
-An elevator can use either manual control, or precise control to get to a specific position.
+An elevator can use either manual control or precise closed loop control to get to a specific position.

 ## Commands